katiem0/gh-bbc-exporter/docs/GHImport.md

 4. For usage of Azure Storage or AWS S3 with APIs directly, you must generate URLs for the archives that are accessible by GitHub through a short-lived URL.

-## Migration Options

-### Option 1: Using the GitHub CLI
+## Migrating with the GitHub CLI

 GitHub Enterprise Importer provides CLI commands that simplify the migration process.
 This option works with both GitHub-owned storage and external storage providers.

-#### Using Azure Storage Blobs
+### Using Azure Storage Blobs

 For Azure Storage, you'll need to configure your [connection string](https://docs.github.com/en/migrations/using-github-enterprise-importer/migrating-between-github-products/migrating-repositories-from-github-enterprise-server-to-github-enterprise-cloud?tool=cli#configuring-azure-blob-storage-account-credentials-in-the-github-cli) and then run: